2023 Michigan Wolverines football team

 Michigan's statistical leaders included starting quarterback J. J. McCarthy with 2,991 passing yards and a 72.3% completion percentage and running back Blake Corum with 1,245 rushing yards and an FBS-leading and single-season school-record 27 rushing touchdowns.
-Guard Zak Zinter was selected as an unanimous All-American, with Corum and cornerbacks Mike Sainristil and Will Johnson receiving first-team All-American honors.
+Guard Zak Zinter was selected as a unanimous All-American, with Corum and cornerbacks Mike Sainristil and Will Johnson receiving first-team All-American honors.

 McCarthy was awarded the Big Ten Quarterback of the Year and Corum received the Big Ten Running Back of the Year for a second straight season.
 Both were also selected to the 2023 All-Big Ten Conference football team receiving first-team honors.
 In addition was Zinter, Sainristil, Johnson, center Drake Nugent, offensive tackle LaDarius Henderson, tight end Colston Loveland and defensive lineman Mason Graham.
 Michigan's defense held opponents to 10.4 points per game (PPG), the fewest by a Big Ten team since Michigan's 1997 national championship team (9.5 PPG) and fewest overall since the 2011 Alabama Crimson Tide (8.8 PPG).

 Harbaugh was suspended by the university from game-day coaching for the first three games of the season due to alleged recruiting violations during the COVID-19 pandemic.
-He was also suspended by the Big Ten for the final three games of the regular season as punishment of the program for the allegations of advanced scouting.
+He was also suspended by the Big Ten for the final three games of the regular season as punishment of the program for the allegations of sign-stealing.
 Offensive coordinator Sherrone Moore led the team to four victories, including wins over No. 10 Penn State and No. 2 Ohio State, as acting head coach during Harbaugh's absence.

 Michigan drew an average home attendance of 109,971 in 2023, the highest in college football.